 Mass Spectrometry can be used for several purposes: to monitor chemical reactions, to identify and characterize unknown compounds, and/or to determine the absolute or relative concentrations of molecular species.
 However, the signals of species can overlap and thus interfere in the interpretation, due to overlapping mass fragmentation patterns.
 Such overlapping signals increase the difficulty and complexity of discerning individual molecules and their relative concentrations/signals from the full set of detected signals.
 Efforts to analyze the mass signals generated when there are multiple molecules present has motivated the creation of the MSRESOLVE program.
 MSRESOLVE is designed to analyze and discern the molecules and their absolute (or relative) concentrations by resolving (“separating the contributions”) within the signals.
 To do so, MSRESOLVE requires measured patterns (to analyze), reference mass fragmentation patterns (to compare against), and user inputs (for various user choices).

 These things must be in a single directory at the time of running MSRESLOVE.From a software program point of view, MSRESOLVE takes three required inputs; a reference file (with reference fragmentation patterns), a measured file (the raw signals from mass spectrometry measurements), and a user input file (a text file detailing multiple options/choice for the MSRESOVLE program to execute).
 Some features may use additional supporting input files.
-MSRESOLVE reads these inputs and computes, according to the options chosen in the UserInput file, the concentrations/relative signals of each molecule.
+MSRESOLVE reads these inputs and computes, according to the options chosen in the UserInput.py file, the concentrations/relative signals of each molecule.
 Typically, MSRESOLVE is used for analysis of time-series data, which is data collected as a function of time.
 The MSRESOLVE program then writes the solutions and data into output files, including for certain intermediate steps, such that the files include Preprocessed Data, Solved Concentrations, and other files..

 This tutorial will guide a user into installing the MSRESOLVE program and its dependencies as well as how to do a simple run.
 Further detail regarding the use of MSRESOLVE can be located in the MSRESOLVE_MANUAL document.